Skip to main content

 Background and Education

 Hon.
-James Orenstein (Ret.) joins JAMS following a prominent legal career that included 16 years as a magistrate judge in the Eastern District of New York; several years as a litigator in private practice, including most recently at a firm specializing in technology and privacy law; and over a decade as a successful federal prosecutor and Justice Department official.
-Judge Orenstein oversaw discovery and helped achieve settlements in cases involving a wide array of class action and individual claims, including those involving antitrust, business disputes, civil rights, construction, copyright violations, defamation, employment discrimination, ERISA, fee disputes, fraud, insurance coverage, legal malpractice, maritime disputes, medical practice, patent infringement, personal injury, products liability, RICO, securities, trademark infringement, and wage and hour laws.
+James Orenstein (Ret.) joined JAMS in 2023 following a prominent legal career that included 16 years as a magistrate judge in the Eastern District of New York, several years as a litigator in private practice, including most recently at a firm focusing on technology and privacy law, and over a decade as a successful federal prosecutor and Justice Department official.
+He oversaw discovery and helped achieve settlements in cases involving a wide array of class action and individual claims, including those involving antitrust, business and commercial disputes, civil rights, construction, copyright violations, defamation, employment discrimination, ERISA, fee disputes, fraud, insurance coverage, legal malpractice, maritime disputes, medical practice, patent infringement, personal injury, products liability, RICO, securities, trademark infringement, and wage and hour laws.
 While on the bench, Judge Orenstein achieved national recognition for his pioneering opinions on the law surrounding the use of location tracking, encryption and other modern technologies and their effect on personal privacy.

 Following his retirement from the court, Judge Orenstein entered private practice, where he built on his judicial work in the field of technology and privacy.
-He counseled technology companies on the privacy impact of new products and services and compliance with U.S. and European data privacy laws and represented them in responding to government requests for their customers’ personal data and in litigation arising from such statutory privacy regimes as the Telephone Communications Privacy Act and the Video Privacy Protection Act.
-He was also appointed as an amicus curiae by the Foreign Intelligence Surveillance Court.
+He counseled technology companies on the privacy impact of new products and services and compliance with United States and European data privacy laws.
+He also represented clients in responding to government requests for their customers’ personal data and in litigation arising from such statutory privacy regimes as the Telephone Communications Privacy Act and the Video Privacy Protection Act.
+He was also appointed as an amicus curiae by the Foreign Intelligence Surveillance Court, a court established by Congress to hear requests made by federal governmental agencies for the approval of electronic surveillance, physical search, and certain other forms of investigative actions for foreign intelligence purposes.

 Just before joining JAMS, Judge Orenstein was appointed to help the special master in Trump v.
 United States resolve complex assertions of privilege and novel issues under the Presidential Records Act arising from the government’s search of the former president’s home.
 The court in that case agreed that “the efficient administration of the Special Master’s duties requires the assistance of the Honorable James Orenstein (Ret.), … who has experience with complex case management, privilege review, warrant procedures, and other matters.”

-A sought-after mediator, Judge Orenstein brings his depth of knowledge and finely tuned ADR skills to every matter before him, from five-figure wage disputes to emotionally fraught discrimination and civil rights actions to multibillion-dollar antitrust class actions.
+A sought-after mediator, Judge Orenstein brings his depth of knowledge and finely tuned ADR skills to every matter before him, from five-figure wage disputes to emotionally fraught discrimination and civil rights actions to multi-billion-dollar antitrust class actions.
 He looks for every chance to turn an issue into an opportunity to bring the parties together to consider settlement—whether a scheduling disagreement at the start of the case, a discovery dispute during its development or dispositive motion practice when the case is ready for trial.
-As an arbitrator, mediator, special master/referee and neutral evaluator Judge Orenstein now brings to JAMS his diverse legal experience to help parties achieve a fair and efficient resolution of their disputes.
+As a JAMS arbitrator, mediator, special master/referee and neutral evaluator, Judge Orenstein draws on his diverse legal experience to help parties achieve a fair and efficient resolution of their disputes.

 ADR Experience and Qualifications

-• While on the bench, Judge Orenstein handled thousands of pretrial proceedings, mediated the settlement of hundreds of cases, resolved countless discovery disputes, and presided over evidentiary hearings and bench and jury trials.
+• While on the bench, Judge Orenstein handled thousands of pretrial proceedings, mediated the settlement of hundreds of cases, and presided over evidentiary hearings and bench and jury trials.

 • Judge Orenstein lectured widely and trained new magistrate judges on the law surrounding the use of location tracking, encryption and other modern technologies and their effects on personal privacy.

-• Throughout his career, Judge Orenstein has served as an adjunct professor at New York University School of Law and Fordham Law School, teaching seminars on complex federal investigations, capital punishment and professional responsibility.
+• Throughout his career, he has served as an adjunct professor at New York University School of Law and Fordham Law School, teaching seminars on complex federal investigations, capital punishment and professional responsibility.

 Representative Matters